wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 }
 ```

+An optional change would be in `terraform/terraform.tfvars`, in which you may
+wish to replace the builder flavour (`m4.medium`) with `m2.medium` as there are
+generally more available.

 In `terraform/variables.tf`, you'll want to make the following changes:

 Change the default value of the `name` variable from "softpack" to